gaudiatech/katagames-gl-docs/README.md

 # Repo for katagames general documentation

-* work-in-progress! *
+_(!) work-in-progress_

 This repo is meant to store the general/global documentation for all users: kengi users, players who use [KATA.GAMES](https://kata.games), game developers, and so on.

+## Can I improve the documentation?
+How?

+Improve the documentation via Pull Requests would be very benefical to the project!
+Here is how you can build the docs by yourself:
+* checkout files of the current repo using `git`
+* using `pip`, install `mkdocs` and `mkdocs-static-i18n`
+* using the terminal, navigate to the folder `docs/`
+* type `python -m mkdocs build` this will create a set of file in `site/` that can be interpreted by the navigator
+* type `python -m mkdocs serve` this will run a very basic server so files can be accessed via HTTP
+* simply open the browser, type `127.0.0.1` in the address bar.

-## How to contribute?
+## How to get involved without writing the documentation?

+- Join our Discord and use the wiki hosted in this repo!
-- Use the wiki (ask for perms via our Discord if you plan to help the project)
+(Feel free to ask for perms via Discord so you could modify the wiki)
-- Create issues to describe bugs you have spotted in the pre-alpha, and describe it in the most precise way;
+- Create issues to describe bugs you detect in the pre-alpha, describe it in the most precise way;
-- Improve the documentation via Pull Requests!
 - etc.